“Can I talk to you for a few minutes?”

 The room was silent.
 Dad still did not say a word.

-Sam started to pour a lot of spicy seasoning into her clam chowder.
+Sam started to pour a lot of spicy seasoning into his clam chowder.

 “Are you going to eat your soup?”
 Dad finally asked.